top of page

 One of the cultural myths around Santa is that all the presents come from him.
 Or, for some families, there is a pile of presents from Santa, and a pile from mom and dad.
 But this comes into direct competition with the Christian worldview of God, family, and provision.

-By giving all the credit for Christmas gifts to Santa Claus, the good gift of parental provision is easily undercut and thrown away.
+By giving all the credit for Christmas gifts to Santa Claus, the good gift of parental provision is undercut and thrown away.
 I greatly value when others give gifts to my children, but I would never want my role in providing for them to be lost.

 5 - Santa can set up a Crisis of Faith.